jsanc623/SMFULibraries/README.md

 API Version
 ============
-Current API Version is 1.0, thus, all code in this repo is written to conform to version 1.0
+Current API version is 1.0, thus, all code in this repo is written to conform to API version 1.0

 Acknowledgements
 ================